Cross-Border Data Transfers Explained

 What is a Data Transfer?

-A data transfer is not just physically copying a database from one server rack to another server rack across an ocean.
-The legal definition is much broader and much more dangerous for unsuspecting businesses.
+A data transfer is not limited to copying a database from one server to another.
+The legal definition is broader and often catches everyday SaaS usage.

 Therefore, almost every single SaaS company operating today engages in continuous cross-border transfers.
 It is the fundamental nature of cloud computing.
 The goal is not to entirely stop the data from moving.
 The goal is to ensure the destination country provides the exact same level of civil liberties and privacy rights as the originating country.